 If you could have anyone charter your boat, who would be your three dream guests?

 A: I will always pick a man or woman of value over a man or woman of wealth.
-My first pick would be Mahatma Ghandi, although obviously he can’t come onboard.
-My favourite saying in the whole world is you should be the change you wish to see.
+My first pick would be Mahatma Gandhi, although obviously he can’t come aboard.
+My favourite saying is ”be the change you wish to see in the world”.
 My second choice would be Angela Merkel.
-I think she’s very bright it would be amazing to get her take on the world.
-Some would say she’s become the default leader of the western world, that debate will continue, but I believe she made a lot of right decisions for a lot of right reasons, whereas there’s so much cynicism in the world at the moment.
+I think she’s very bright, it would be amazing to get her take on the world.
+Some would say she’s become the default leader of the western world, that debate will continue, but I believe she made a lot of good decisions for a lot of right reasons, whereas there’s so much cynicism in the world at the moment.
 For a pastor’s daughter in Eastern Germany, the former DDR, I think she’s done really well for herself.
 My third pick would be Nelson Mandela.
 Few people have real belief in things, whether you agree or disagree with him, to spend 27 years in jail for something you believe in is quite extraordinary.
 I would choose these three because they have very different character and different perspectives.